cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

    - Fixed a crash which happened when first defining within the text options as alphabet the capital letters plus the small umlauts, and then calling the Caesar cipher.
+   - Fixed a bug when entering hexstrings from the clipboard (now its inserted only at the marked places).
+   - Switching between text and hex view does not loose the font selected for the text view of a document.
+   - Conflicts with the certificate serial number: So far serial number have been generated consecutively, and the serial number was not checked when a cert was imported into the key store.
+     This could involve using the wrong certificate when validating a message.
+     Both are fixed: The serial numbers are no generated randomly and if a new certificate is to be imported, first it is chcked whether its number is already generated.
+If so its rejected.

 - For all DES based methods now the dialogs show both the effectively used key length and the key length which the user has to enter.

-- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied.
+- Many small improvements in the masks (user interface), e.g. elapsed-time dialog for the AKS test; text in about box can be marked and copied; time and numberof found factors are shown at one in the factorisation dialog.

+- External PDFs on the internet now can be opened directly within the online help.

 - All available 8 hash methods offered in the dialogs for:
   - Key generation from password (according to PKSC #5),
   - Generation of a hashed Message Authentication Code (HMAC),
   - Generation of the hash value of a file.
-  Hash demonstration will follow. xxxxxxx->M
+  Hash demonstration will follow (here are currently 6 method available). xxxxxxx->M

 - Within the HMAC dialog the names are related to the literature and the according online help contains the corresponding references.